Yoyong Martirez

-Rosalio D. Martires (September 9, 1946 – June 18, 2024), also known as Yoyong Martirez, was a Filipino basketball player, actor, politician and comedian.
+Rosalio Dy Martires (September 9, 1946 – June 18, 2024), also known as Yoyong Martirez, was a Filipino basketball player, actor, politician and comedian.
 He was the 6th Vice Mayor of Pasig.

 Early life

 Yoyong Martirez was born on September 9, 1946 in Catbalogan when Samar province was still undivided.
 He later moved to Cebu where he pursued his high school and college studies.
 He attended Southwestern University in Cebu City.

 Basketball career

 Martires played for the team of Southwestern University in Cebu City prior to getting scouted by the San Miguel Beermen.

 He moved to Manila after joining San Miguel, which played in the Manila Industrial and Commercial Athletic Association and the Philippine Basketball Association between 1972 and 1982.

 He would retire from competitive basketball in 1982.

 National team

 In 1972, he participated in the Olympic Games in Munich, Germany as a member of the Philippine national basketball team.
 He was a fleet-footed guard specializing in steals/interceptions and assists.

 He was part of the national team which won gold in the 1973 ABC Championship (now the FIBA Asia Cup) which was hosted in Manila.